 The age of monthly reporting is over.
 The importance of this recommendation scales with the size of the site/client, but the need for ongoing performance management is essential.
 A daily check of the numbers is even more critical in highly competitive markets.

 The good news is that the tools for ongoing performance management are freely available; Data Studio has made creating reporting dashboards easy!
 I'm hoping to release some templates for reporting in my resources section soon, so keep an eye out.

 Here is a WIP sneak peek of one:

 Whilst I still believe monthly or weekly summaries of changes are handy, always-on analytics and data are way more helpful.

 The search industry is catching up with testing site changes rather than implementing best practices.

 - Prove that what you're recommending is worth the development resource of rolling out across a larger set of URLs

 - Checking that a change is actually going to be a positive change rather than a negative one

-To get up to scratch with how this works when it comes to organic search, read this post made by Pinterest engineers first.
-You can then build your own framework that mimics that or use a tool that follows a similar process for testing, such as:
+To get up to scratch with how this works for organic search, read this post made by Pinterest engineers first.
+You can then build your framework that mimics that or use a tool that follows a similar process for testing, such as: